Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### DSL / Modelling language changes

+* Removed obsolete DSL elements (#1173).
 * Fixed wrong validation logic regarding item actions settings.
-* Removed obsolete DSL elements (#1173).
+* Improved validation constraints for inheritance aliases and join fields with regards to inheritance hierarchies.
+* Fixed non-working validation constraint to verify an entity has only one outgoing inheritance relationship.
+* Several fixes for relations from/to mapped super classes.
+* Further fixes for minor validation issues.

 ### Generator changes